Radified Guide to

 able to see any of you triple-top-secret information.

 A third method comes from Bill Bell.
-He referenced an MS-DOS routine included
+He referenced an MS-DOS routine

 in the freely-available debug.exe.
-The particular routine that Bill mentions deletes
+The particular routine that Bill

 all partitioning info.
 He reports using this method successfully several times, and